Configuring the Calico network policy controller

 policy-test

-namespace in the Managed Service for Kubernetes cluster.
+namespace in your Managed Service for Kubernetes cluster.

 Create an nginx service